 Some studies suggest that mothers talk more with their daughters and actively prevent them from any activity that might lead to their being injured.
-On the other hand, both mothers and fathers appear more prone to engage in "rough and tumble" play (RTP for short) with boys rather than girls.
+On the other hand, both mothers and fathers appear more prone to engage in "rough and tumble" play (RTP) with boys rather than girls.
 There also appear to be gender differences in how parents respond to emotional outbursts.
 In a 2005 research study, fathers were found to be more receptive to daughters when they showed submissive emotions or prosocial behavior, while they were more likely to respond to boys when they acted out or showed temper tantrums.

 The study began with naturalistic photographs being taken of each of the children showing a variety of facial expressions corresponding to different emotions.
 The fathers were then given a mobile recording device, the Electronically Activated Recorder (EAR), that intermittently records snippets of conversations and other ambient sounds while the participants wearing them go about their lives.
 Essentially, the EAR is meant to produce an audio log of the wearer's day.